forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 Name | Story Testing Scripts - Global - Story Form Layout State | In progress
 Application | Global
-Description | Added the Test Scripts related list to the Story (rm_story) form's default view.
+Description | Added the Test Scripts related list to the Story (rm_story) form's scrum view.

 7. Click **Submit and Make Current** to save the update and set it as your current update set.
 You should now see the new update set in the update set picker in the header.